madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 <!--- tags: linux -->

-<a href="https://en.wikipedia.org/wiki/Snap_(package_manager)">Snap</a> is not easy avoidable anymore in Ubuntu desktop, so I spend some time to keep a few notes from documentation (and `man snap`) I had to scan to understand it.
+<a href="https://en.wikipedia.org/wiki/Snap_(package_manager)">Snap</a> is not easy avoidable anymore in Ubuntu desktop, so I am sharing my notes from reading its documentation (and `man snap`) in an effort to understand it.

 <div id='toc'></div>

 ## Snap Files

-Snap uses `snap` package [files](https://snapcraft.io/docs/snap-format), which are [SquashFS](https://en.wikipedia.org/wiki/SquashFS) package files, using a low-overhead read-only compressed file [system](https://tldp.org/HOWTO/SquashFS-HOWTO/index.html).
-Snap application files (obtained via `snap install gimp`) are stored in `/var/lib/snapd/snaps/`, which seems [cannot](https://askubuntu.com/questions/1029562/move-snap-packages-to-another-location-directory) be easy changed.
-They are managed by `snapd` service (`systemctl status snapd.service`) that connects their snap defined interfaces and enforces [security](https://snapcraft.io/docs/snap-confinement), given snaps can be [published](https://snapcraft.io/docs/permission-requests) by everyone.
+Snap uses `snap` package [files](https://snapcraft.io/docs/snap-format), which are [SquashFS](https://en.wikipedia.org/wiki/SquashFS) package files, a low-overhead, read-only, compressed file [system](https://tldp.org/HOWTO/SquashFS-HOWTO/index.html).

+Snap application files are obtained, for example, via `snap install gimp` -- I am using [gimp](https://snapcraft.io/gimp) as an example snap application.
+They are stored in `/var/lib/snapd/snaps/`, which seems [cannot](https://askubuntu.com/questions/1029562/move-snap-packages-to-another-location-directory) be easy changed.

+Snap applications are managed by `snapd` service (`systemctl status snapd.service`) that connects their snap defined interfaces and enforces [security](https://snapcraft.io/docs/snap-confinement), given snaps can be [published](https://snapcraft.io/docs/permission-requests) by everyone.

 ## Snap Mounts

-Based on snap [documentation](https://snapcraft.io/docs/system-snap-directory) the system top level `/snap` folder is where `*.snap` application files are mounted read-only, with `/span/<app>/current` being a link to current revision:
+The system top level `/snap` [folder](https://snapcraft.io/docs/system-snap-directory) is where `*.snap` application files are mounted *read-only*, with `/span/gimp/current` being a link to the current revision:

 ```bash
 $ mount | column -t | grep snap | grep gimp